jreisinger/waf-tester/README.md

 ## About

 `waf-tester` runs HTTP tests against a host protected by a Web Application Firewall (WAF).
-The tests are defined as YAML files based on [FTW format](https://github.com/CRS-support/ftw/blob/master/docs/YAMLFormat.md) - see the `waf_tests` folder for examples.
+The tests are defined as YAML files based on [FTW format](https://github.com/CRS-support/ftw/blob/master/docs/YAMLFormat.md).
+Run `waf-tester -template` or see the `waf_tests` folder for examples.
 The tests are evaluated by comparing the response code (higher priority) or WAF logs against the expected values.

 ## Installation